 As much as I enjoy them, I could probably count the number of hors d'oeuvres I've made on one hand.
 But we were invited to a party featuring finger foods this weekend (we've all got toddlers so this was a very practical move, as well as a yummy one) and it seemed like a good time to try making the roasted chickpeas I've been seeing recipes for all year (on The Kitchn, Kalyn's Kitchen, Mark Bittman's blog, and more.)

 These are addictive so it pays to make a big batch - one can won't get you very far.
 I used three cans of organic garbanzo beans (I strongly suggest that you use Eden Organics as they are the only company I know of that does not use the toxic chemical BPA in the linings of their cans.)
-If you have time to soak and cook dried garbanzo beans, by all means, go for it!
+If you have time to soak and cook dried garbanzo beans, by all means, do it!
+You can also make more than you need and then freeze the cooked beans so you'll have them ready to go next time you need garbanzos.

 I made three different spice mixes -- garam masala, curry powder, and ras el hanout, a Moroccan spice blend that typically includes cardamom, cloves, cinnamon, ground chili peppers, coriander, cumin, nutmeg, peppercorns, and turmeric.
 All three were tasty.